SantyMG03/finance-manager-backend/README.md

 A REST API for personal finance and investment portfolio tracking.
 Manage bank accounts, log daily expenses in a diary, record stock/ETF buy and sell transactions, and get a real-time portfolio analysis.

+> **Demo frontend:** a minimal React client that exercises every endpoint is available at [finance-manager-frontend](https://github.com/SantyMG03/finance-manager-frontend).
+It is intentionally kept small — just enough to verify that the whole backend works.

 ## 🛠️ Technologies

 * **Java 17**